 Each EB-3 visa petition requires that the PERM Labor Certification process be followed.

 PERM is where the U.S. Department of Labor (DOL) requires that the prospective employer test the market to establish that there are no willing or qualified workers already legally in the United States who can fill the position.

 This process also requires a Prevailing Wage Determination which typically involves…

-It is vital that the employer conduct and record all actions carried out during this process.
+It is vital that the employer conduct and record all actions carried out during the EB-3 visa process.
 The employer is strongly advised to work with the advice and guidance of an experienced immigration attorney.